greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos-lin-client.html.md

 To connect to Greenplum Database with Kerberos authentication requires a Kerberos ticket.
 On client systems, tickets are generated from Kerberos keytab files with the `kinit` utility and are stored in a cache file.

-1. Install a copy of the Kerberos configuration file `krb5.conf` from the Greenplum Database master.
+1. Install a copy of the Kerberos configuration file `krb5.conf` from the Greenplum Database coordinator.
 The file is used by the Greenplum Database client software and the Kerberos utilities.

     Install `krb5.conf` in the directory `/etc`.